-I’ve been a reporter/anchor since 1988 and worked with some very talented and dedicated journalists at these stations:
+I’ve been a TV news anchor and reporter since 1988 and worked with some very talented and dedicated journalists at these stations:

-In 2011 while reporting for WKRN, the ABC TV station in Nashville, I launched “What the Tech?” to provide fresh daily topical news content that is relevant to viewers.
+In 2011 while reporting for WKRN, the ABC TV station in Nashville, I launched “What the Tech?” to provide consumer technology stories important to viewers.

-9 plus years later I’m tied into the tech community and in touch with most of the major players in the consumer technology industry.
-I spend my time (too much according to my family) reading about tech, watching keynotes, trying out new gadgets and devices and finding shortcuts and tech hacks that aren’t found in any directions or manuals.
+12 plus years later I’m tied into the tech community and in touch with most of the major players in the consumer technology industry.
+I spend my time (too much according to my family) reading about tech, watching keynotes, trying out new gadgets and devices, and finding shortcuts and tech hacks that aren’t found in any directions or manuals.

 Now, for the long version of my career:

 In 1988 I got my first job in television, anchoring sports for a local cable newscast that broadcast once a week.
 I did play-by-play for college basketball games and sideline reporting for televised Carson Newman football games.
 The week before college graduation I got the job of anchoring the national newscast airing on the religious cable-TV channel The Acts Network.

 A couple of years later I took a job as the evening news anchor for the NBC affiliate in Florence, Alabama.

 My next few stops were in Anniston, Alabama at WJSU-TV.
 Then it was on to WHNT-TV in Huntsville, Alabama where I anchored first the morning, then the 10 pm weekday newscasts.
 In 1997 I left for WREG-TV in Memphis as a weekend anchor.
 In 2006 I went to WKRN-TV in Nashville to be a video journalist covering the religion beat.